ThePrez/prometheus-exporter-jdbc/README.md

 Follow the on-screen instructions.
 A `prometheus.yml` file will be created.
 Do not delete this file.

+The default configuration adds a `prometheus` to the `autostart` group to be launched automatically at IPL.

 # Installation and Startup (off IBM i)